Making Connections – Cambridge

 - Practitioners and ourselves (a focus on self reflection and philosophy)

-We are still finalising the programme but confirmed speakers so far are George Annice from the Bach Centre, Lynn Macwhinnie, Maggie Evans and Gwenda Kyd.
+We now have a full programme of confirmed speakers: George Annice from the Bach Centre, Lynn Macwhinnie, Maggie Evans, Tessa Jordan and Gwenda Kyd.
 As well as a great selection of speakers, there will also be group-work, a quiz and raffle and attendees will also have ample opportunity to make connections with Bach friends, old and new, and catch up with what’s happening in the Bach community.

 Cambridge has direct rail links to London (Kings Cross and Liverpool Street), Birmingham New Street, Brighton, Ipswich, Norwich, Stansted and Gatwick Airports and connections to the north via Ely and Peterborough.